AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     Remember, Sling Models are **NOT** OSGi Services, so it is safe to maintain class state.
 Often `@PostConstruct` derives and sets up Sling Model class state for later use, similar to what a plain constructor does.

-    Note that if the `@PostConstruct` method throws an exception, the Sling Model will not instantiate (it will be null).
+    Note that if the `@PostConstruct` method throws an exception, the Sling Model will not instantiate (it is null).

 1. **getImage()** can now be updated to simply return the image object.